Henrik Ipsen is attributed with the phrase, “A picture is worth a thousand words.” The saying is trustworthy.

 To the left is the Dean of Graduate Studies at Southeastern Baptist Theological Seminary.
 In the middle is Jen Wilkin of the Village Church, a radical feminist who holds gay-affirming sympathies.
 To the right is President of Southeastern Baptist Theological Seminary, Danny Akin.

-The scene took place this week at Southeastern Baptist Theological Seminary Chapel service, and was written about by Jeff Maples at Reformation Charlotte.
+The scene took place this week at Southeastern Baptist Theological Seminary Chapel service, and was written about by RC at Reformation Charlotte.

 Danny Akin, who absurdly says his position on gender roles hasn’t changed in 30 years (the only thing more asinine than his claim is that he would expect any thinking person to believe it), invited Wilkin to seminary chapel to discuss preaching.
 Then he sat down at her left side and learned from her.